enzymefinance/protocol/CONTRIBUTING.md

 Some of our style choices are enforceable by a linter.

-We will soon be implementing linting with [solhint](https://github.com/protofire/solhint) for solidity and [eslint](https://eslint.org/) for javascript.

 Using a linter is not a substitute for understanding the style guide, however, since some of our style choices do not have rules that can be enforced by these linters yet.

+#### Solhint

+We use [solhint](https://github.com/protofire/solhint) for linting Solidity code.
+We extend solhint's [recommended rules](https://github.com/protofire/solhint/blob/master/docs/rules.md) with a few of our own, which can be found in `.solhint.json`.

+#### ESLint

+We will soon be implementing [ESLint](https://eslint.org/) for the javascript (e.g., tests, deployment scripts, utils) in the repo.

 ### Solidity